Search results for

 Hadlee Simons / Android Authority

-There are few smartphone product lines as iconic as the Samsung Galaxy Note series.
-Samsung’s Galaxy Note series has boldly gone where few phones have before.
+Few smartphone product lines are as iconic as the Samsung Galaxy Note series.
+This series has boldly gone where few phones have before.

 Between the bleeding-edge tech, a focus on design, and a USP like none other, it was always a parallel flagship to the Galaxy S lineup.
 The series boldly embraced the stylus, a niche use case, and consistently innovated on it to make it more than just another pointing device.